martinjvickers/KAST/README.md

-# README #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###

 ### Quick summary ###
 This is alfsc - Alignment-free Sequence Comparsion (until maybe we can think of a better name).